Xilinx/VMC_Help/HDL/xfft_inverse/README.md

 - The Provide start frame port option selection is valid only for Pipelined Streaming I/O architecture.
 See [Context Based Pipeline vs.
-  Radix Implementation](fft.html#xxu1538085368021__aa1035206) for a description of the conditions under which Pipelined Streaming I/O architecture is implemented.
+  Radix Implementation](#context-based-pipeline-vs-radix-implementation) for a description of the conditions under which Pipelined Streaming I/O architecture is implemented.
 - The option is valid only for input of type fixed point.
 - Verilog is supported for netlist generation currently, when the Provide start frame port option is selected.

-Note: The first sample input to the Inverse FFT block may be ignored and users are advised to drive the input data accordingly.
+**Note**: The first sample input to the Inverse FFT block may be ignored and users are advised to drive the input data accordingly.

 ## LogiCORE™ Documentation